cjacker/opensource-toolchain-bouffalo-lab/README.md

 It will download toolchains / source packages from internet, may take one or more hours to build, be patient until it built.

 After built successfully, firmwares and images will be generated in `output/images` dir.
-Note the m0 / d0 lowload and bl808-firmware is built with ".fw_header".
+Note the m0 / d0 lowload and bl808-firmware is built with ".fw_header" (new firmware format).

 If you don't want to build it yourself, you can download the prebuilt image directly from https://github.com/openbouffalo/buildroot_bouffalo/releases/.
 There are two images currently : a minimal image 'bl808-linux-pine64_ox64_defconfig.tar.gz' and a more complete image : bl808-linux-pine64_ox64_full_defconfig.tar.gz.